How Do Bees Make Honey?

 The aim of this unpleasant-sounding ritual is to sap the nectar of moisture.
 The nectar is also exposed to enzymes in the workers’ honey stomachs.
 These two factors help to turn it into the thick, viscous honey we know and love.

-Finally, the honey will be deposited into a honeycomb.
+Finally, the honey will be swiftly deposited into a honeycomb.
 These are hexagonal cells built of beeswax and are used for multiple purposes in the hive.
+Individual hives can produce a surprisingly large amount of honey per year.

 Once the honey is packed into the honeycomb, the workers will fan it with their wings.
 This fanning is to extract as much remaining moisture as possible.